📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 What is Turnaround Finance?

 Turnaround finance is emergency funding for businesses in financial distress that cannot access traditional lending.
-Unlike growth capital, it's designed to stabilize operations and facilitate recovery.
+Unlike growth capital, it's designed to buy time to implement change initiatives, stabilize operations and facilitate recovery.

 Why Turnaround Finance is Essential